-Current affairs have taught us that the rich, and the politicians, are often corrupted by their power, and obscenely selfish.
+Current affairs have taught us that the rich, and the politicians, are often corrupt by their power, and obscenely selfish.
 We have learned that representative democracy is corruptible, and therefore will be corrupted.
-We now know that our important decisions are being made to serve these powerful people, instead of serving us and our planet.

 1. Observers.
-Observers cannot participate in the group beyond observing.
+Observers, the least powerful of the community, cannot participate in the group beyond observing.
 They can see the members and the members' participation.
 They cannot post, comment, reply, react, or vote.
 This is explained below in Dissonant Participants.

 2. Participants.
 This the initial state of all new group members.
 Participants may post, comment, reply, and react in the group.